Second Battle of El Alamein: Operation Bertram

 Before the battle the Commonwealth forces practised deceptions, in Operation Bertram, to confuse the Axis command as to where and when the battle was to occur.
 In September, they dumped waste materials (discarded packing cases, etc.) under camouflage nets in the northern sector, making them appear to be ammunition or ration dumps.
 The Axis naturally noticed these but as no offensive action immediately followed and the "dumps" did not change in appearance, they were subsequently ignored.
 This allowed the Eighth Army to build up supplies in the forward area unnoticed by the Axis, by replacing the rubbish with ammunition, petrol and rations at night.
-A dummy pipeline was built, hopefully leading the Axis to believe the attack would occur much later than it did and much further south.
-Dummy tanks consisting of plywood frames placed over jeeps were built and deployed in the south.
-In a reverse feint, the tanks destined for battle in the north were disguised as supply trucks by placing removable plywood superstructures over them.
+Dummy tanks and guns were made mainly of local materials including calico and palm-frond hurdles and positioned south of where the attack would take place.
+In a reverse feint, real tanks and field guns were disguised as trucks using plywood superstructures and positioned to the north.
+A dummy water pipeline was also built at a rate suggesting it would not be completed until after the attack.
+The purpose of the deception was to make the Axis believe that the impending attack would take place much further to the south than it would in reality and about two days later than the actual attack, while the forces for the offensive could be clandestinely positioned to the north.